TheLastMercy/TheLastMercy/README.md

 **Feel free to reach out to me.**

-💎 Quote of the day: "The Only Easy Day Was Yesterday." 💎
+💎 Quote of the day: "VINCIT QUI SE VINCIT." 💎